twood02/webtemplate/wiki/a4_AWS Lambda & API gateway.md

 *by:* Henian Wang

-Tutorial: How an Amazon API gateway invokes a lambda function?
+In this article, I used Amazon API gateway with a AWS lambda function.

 ---

 "Serverless" architecture is an important area of cloud computing, and is getting more attention from the industry.
 The idea behind 'serverless' is that users don't manage provisioning, scaling, or maintenance of the physical machines that host their application code.
 AWS services, as a pioneer in "Serverless" area, provide relative services for users: AWS lambda, AWS API Gateway, AWS Batch, and AWS DynamoDB.
 In this article, a simple instance that combined AWS lambda with AWS API gateway will be introduced as a startup of "serverless" architecture.
 In this case, an API that generate random number will route HTTP requests to a lambda function.

-## 1. Create a AWS lambda function
+## 1. Create a AWS Lambda Function

 AWS lambda is AWS' serverless compute offering as a part of AWS services.
 It allows users to define Lambda functions in a selection of runtimes that can be invoked via a variety of triggers, including SNS notifications and API Gateway invocations.
-The [AWS lambda] (https://aws.amazon.com/lambda/) requires AWS service account, or you can sign with AWS educate account:
+The [AWS lambda](https://aws.amazon.com/lambda/) requires AWS service account, or you can sign with AWS educate account:

 <img src="img/a1.png" width="40%">